Product

 13. Flexibility and Adaptation

 Be prepared to adapt your TPRM strategy as risks evolve and your organization's needs change.
 Continuous improvement is key to effective risk management.
+By leveraging areas of existing compliance, it is possible to lower costs for both parties to their mutual benefit.

 Incorporating these TPRM best practices into your organization's strategy will help minimize risks associated with third-party relationships and promote operational resilience.
 It's essential to view TPRM as an ongoing process that evolves to meet the dynamic challenges of the business landscape.